BeforeuCode/SpringSecurity/README.md

-# SpringSecurity App that handles loging in, registering new users and restricting acces for account levels
+# SpringSecurity App that handles loging in, registering new users and restricting acces for account levels.
+Compatibility with MySql database and password encryption using Spring Security bcrypt hashing

 Used:
 Spring, Spring MVC , Spring Security, Hibernate Validator, MySQL